DevExpress/testcafe/README.md

 ----

-TestCafe is a pure node.js solution for testing web apps.
+TestCafe is a pure node.js end-to-end solution for testing web apps.
 It takes care of all the stages: starting browsers, running tests, gathering test results and generating reports.
 TestCafe doesn’t need browser plugins - it works in all popular modern browsers out-of-the-box.

 ![Install TestCafe and Run a Test](https://raw.githubusercontent.com/DevExpress/testcafe/master/media/install-and-run-test.gif)